krantic/azure-docs/articles/active-directory/develop/v2-oauth2-auth-code-flow.md

 | `login_required` | Too many or no users found. | The client requested silent authentication (`prompt=none`), but a single user couldn't be found.
 This error may mean there are multiple users active in the session, or no users.
 This error takes into account the tenant chosen.
 For example, if there are two Azure AD accounts active and one Microsoft account, and `consumers` is chosen, silent authentication works. |
 | `interaction_required` | The request requires user interaction. | Another authentication step or consent is required.
 Retry the request without `prompt=none`. |

-### Request an ID token as well or hybrid flow
+### Request an ID token as well or hybrid flow  <!--move to OpenID Connect hybrid/implicit flow-->

 To learn who the user is before redeeming an authorization code, it's common for applications to also request an ID token when they request the authorization code.
-This approach is called the *hybrid flow* because it mixes the implicit grant with the authorization code flow.
+This approach is called the *hybrid flow* because it mixes the implicit grant with the authorization code grant.

 The hybrid flow is commonly used in web apps to render a page for a user without blocking on code redemption, notably in [ASP.NET](quickstart-v2-aspnet-core-webapp.md).
 Both single-page apps and traditional web apps benefit from reduced latency in this model.

-The hybrid flow is the same as the authorization code flow described earlier but with three additions.
+The hybrid flow is the same as the authorization code grant described earlier but with three additions.
 All of these additions are required to request an ID token: new scopes, a new response_type, and a new `nonce` query parameter.

 ```http
 // Line breaks for legibility only